 Sonny talks through his music, and Baldwin so skillfully records in perfect prose the musical conversation Sonny has with his band mates.
 The narrator observes what music does to the people in Harlem: “The music seemed to soothe a poison out o them” — and as he watches his brother play, the observation rings even truer.

-Baldwin is careful to suggest misleading, unrealistic endings however and the narrator indeed points out that the joy of that moment as he watches his brother play, voicing the million muted matters within him, is transient.
+Baldwin is careful not to suggest misleading, unrealistic endings however and the narrator indeed points out that the joy of that moment as he watches his brother play, voicing the million muted matters within him, is transient.